What's Going On (album): Conception

 Gaye had also been deeply affected by the social ills plaguing the United States at the time, and covered the track "Abraham, Martin & John", in 1969, which became a UK hit for him in 1970.
 Gaye cited the 1965 Watts riots as a pivotal moment in his life in which he asked himself, "with the world exploding around me, how am I supposed to keep singing love songs?"
 One night, he called Berry Gordy about doing a protest record, to which Gordy chastised him, "Marvin, don't be ridiculous.
 That's taking things too far."
-The singer's brother Frankie wrote in his 2003 autobiography, My Brother Marvin, that while reuniting at their former childhood home in Washington, D.C., Frankie's recalling of his tenure at the war made both brothers cry.
+The singer's brother Frankie wrote in his 2003 autobiography, My Brother Marvin, that while reuniting at their parents' home in Washington, D.C., Frankie's recalling of his tenure at the war made both brothers cry.
 At one point, Marvin sat propped up in a bed with his hands in his face.
 Afterwards, Gaye told his brother: "I didn't know how to fight before, but now I think I do.
 I just have to do it my way.
 I'm not a painter.
 I'm not a poet.
 But I can do it with music."

 In an interview with Rolling Stone, Marvin Gaye discussed what had shaped his view on more socially conscious themes in music and the conception of his eleventh studio album:

 In 1969 or 1970, I began to re-evaluate my whole concept of what I wanted my music to say ...
 I was very much affected by letters my brother was sending me from Vietnam, as well as the social situation here at home.
 I realized that I had to put my own fantasies behind me if I wanted to write songs that would reach the souls of people.
 I wanted them to take a look at what was happening in the world.